 The value of an MVS education is priceless.
 The returns are lifelong.
 Our challenging academics and Immersion Method philosophy are unparalleled to any other educational opportunity in the Dayton area.
 At MVS, we stand for personal excellence, experiential learning, intellectual curiosity, leadership development, individuality, and community.
 We do more than prepare students to score well on a standardized test someday.
 We empower them to live life to the fullest every day, to discover their passions and purpose, and then to responsibly pursue them with emotional and intellectual rigor.
 At MVS, we prepare students for college and beyond.

 As an independent school, MVS relies on tuition dollars for teacher salaries and other operating expenses.
-Tuition for the 2019-20 school year for the early childhood school ranges from $8,384 for the first year half day program (3 1/2 hours daily) to $11,768 for full day.
-K-12 tuition ranges from $17,472 to $22,961, with financial assistance available.
-Monthly payments range from about $500 to $2200 depending on aid.
+Tuition for the 2021-22 school year for the early childhood school ranges from $9,500 for the half day program (3 1/2 hours daily) to $12,900 for the full day program.
+K-12 tuition ranges from $18,200 to $24,400, with financial assistance available.
+Monthly payments range from about $500 to $2400 depending on aid.

 529 plan assets may be able to be used to pay MVS K-12 tuition up to a certain amount per student per year.
 Please consult your tax advisor for details.

 Tuition Payment Plans

-For returning students who do not receive financial assistance, net tuition may be paid in full by April 1 with a 2 percent discount.
+For students who do not receive financial assistance, net tuition may be paid in full by April 1 with a 2 percent discount.
 The enrollment deposit is not discounted.

 This option allows tuition payment over a 10-month period (July through April).
 A fee of 1.5 percent of the unpaid balance applies and the Tuition Refund Plan is required at a cost of 1.4 percent of net tuition.

 Need-Based Financial Assistance

-At MVS, we accept mission-appropriate students regardless of a family’s financial capabilities.
+At MVS, we accept students regardless of a family’s financial capabilities.
 We seek young people of promise who have the potential to develop into self-sustaining learners in a diverse community of compassionate global citizens.
-For the families of those students to all be able to consider an MVS education, we offer financial aid for families with demonstrated need.
+For the families of those students to all be able to consider an MVS education, we offer financial aid to families with demonstrated need.